 10. Print your shirt and cure it in the oven.
 Be careful not to let wet ink touch clean areas!.

 11. CLEAN UP both your station and screens.
 Make sure you have rags for this purpose!

 DO NOT USE WATER FOR CLEANUP WHEN WORKING WITH PLASTISOL PAINTS!

 Create a unique design from scratch or by combining images.
-Show your sources below and show them to get the marks
+Show your sources to get the marks